pedro-garridor/nanopore_rna/README.md

     git clone https://github.com/pedro-garridor/nanopore_rna.git

-**3.** For this step, install SingularityCE, move into `nanopore_rna`, install SingularityCE and build the pipeline image.
+**3.** For this step, install SingularityCE, move into `nanopore_rna` and build the pipeline image.
 You will need to do this last thing as a privileged user in your local computer.
 However, once you build it you will be able to copy the image to another computer and use it without sudo permissions:

     wget https://github.com/sylabs/singularity/releases/download/v4.2.1/singularity-ce_4.2.1-noble_amd64.deb
     sudo apt install -y singularity-ce_4.2.1-noble_amd64.deb